keboola/developers-docs/integrate/data-streams/overview/index.md

 | `size` | 100 B | 50 MB | 5 MB |
 | `count` | 1 | 10 million | 1 thousand |

-## Create Receivers and Exports
+## Create Sources and Sinks

-Receivers may be created using the [`POST /v1/receivers`](https://buffer.keboola.com/v1/documentation/#/configuration/CreateReceiver) endpoint.
+Sources may be created using the [`POST /v1/branches/{branchId}/sources`](https://stream.keboola.com/v1/documentation/#/configuration/CreateSource) endpoint.

-If a receiver or export `id` is omitted, it will be generated from the corresponding `name` field.
+If a source or sink `id` is omitted, it will be generated from the corresponding `name` field.

-A receiver may be created without any exports.
-The exports can then be created separately using the [`POST /v1/receivers/{receiverId}/exports`](https://buffer.keboola.com/v1/documentation/#/configuration/CreateExport) endpoint.
+A source may be created without any sinks.
+The sinks can then be created separately using the [`POST /v1/branches/{branchId}/sources/{sourceId}/sinks`](https://stream.keboola.com/v1/documentation/#/configuration/CreateSink) endpoint.

-***Warning**: Events sent to a receiver without any exports will be permanently lost.
-This is because data is buffered per export, not per receiver.*
+***Warning**: Events sent to a source without any sinks will be permanently lost.
+This is because data is buffered per sink, not per source.*

-The requests are asynchronous and create a task that must be completed before the receiver or export is ready to use.
-The task status can be checked using the [`GET /v1/receivers/{receiverId}/tasks/{taskId}`](https://buffer.keboola.com/v1/documentation/#/configuration/GetTask) endpoint.
+The requests are asynchronous and create a task that must be completed before the source or sink is ready to use.
+The task status can be checked using the [`GET /v1/branches/{branchId}/sources/{sourceId}/tasks/{taskId}`](https://stream.keboola.com/v1/documentation/#/configuration/GetTask) endpoint.

-Export tables are created if they do not exist.
-If they already exist, the schema defined by `export.columns` must match the existing schema.
+Sink tables are created if they do not exist.
+If they already exist, the schema defined by `sink.columns` must match the existing schema.
 If the table schema is manually altered and it no longer matches, the upload from staging storage to the table will fail.
 The data is kept in the staging storage for up to 7 days during which you can recover any failures.

-## Delete Receivers and Exports
+## Delete Sources and Sinks

-Receivers may be deleted using the [`DELETE /v1/receivers/{receiverId}`](https://buffer.keboola.com/v1/documentation/#/configuration/DeleteReceiver) endpoint.
-Exports may be deleted using the [`DELETE /v1/receivers/{receiverId}/exports/{exportId}`](https://buffer.keboola.com/v1/documentation/#/configuration/DeleteExport) endpoint.
+Sources may be deleted using the [`DELETE /v1/branches/{branchId}/sources/{sourceId}`](https://stream.keboola.com/v1/documentation/#/configuration/DeleteSource) endpoint.
+Sinks may be deleted using the [`DELETE /v1/branches/{branchId}/sources/{sourceId}/sinks/{sinkId}`](https://stream.keboola.com/v1/documentation/#/configuration/DeleteSink) endpoint.

-## Update Receivers and Exports
+## Update Sources and Sinks

-A receiver may be updated using the [`PATCH /v1/receivers/{receiverId}`](https://buffer.keboola.com/v1/documentation/#/configuration/UpdateReceiver) endpoint.
-Exports maybe updated using the [`PATCH /v1/receivers/{receiverId}/exports/{exportId}`](https://buffer.keboola.com/v1/documentation/#/configuration/UpdateExport) endpoint.
+A source may be updated using the [`PATCH /v1/branches/{branchId}/sources/{sourceId}`](https://stream.keboola.com/v1/documentation/#/configuration/UpdateSource) endpoint.
+Sinks maybe updated using the [`PATCH /v1/branches/{branchId}/sources/{sourceId}/sinks/{sinkId}`](https://stream.keboola.com/v1/documentation/#/configuration/UpdateSink) endpoint.

-The `UpdateReceiver` endpoint may only update the receiver's name.
-Exports may only be updated separately.
+The `UpdateSource` endpoint may only update the source's name.
+Sinks may only be updated separately.

-If an export's `mapping.tableId` is updated, it is handled the same way as in the create operation.
+If a sink's `mapping.tableId` is updated, it is handled the same way as in the create operation.
 If the table exists, `mapping.columns` must match the existing table's schema.
 If the table does not exist, it is created.

 ## Tokens

-A token is generated for each receiver export.
+A token is generated for each source sink.
 These tokens have the minimum possible scope, which is a `write` permission for the bucket in which the destination table is stored.
 You can see these tokens at `https://connection.keboola.com/admin/projects/<project-id>/tokens-settings`.
-Their description is in the format `[_internal] Buffer Export <export-id> for Receiver <receiver-id>`.
+Their description is in the format `[_internal] Stream Sink <sink-id> for Source <source-id>`.

 These tokens should not be deleted or refreshed manually.
-To refresh tokens, use the [`POST /v1/receivers/{receiverId}/tokens/refresh`](https://buffer.keboola.com/v1/documentation/#/configuration/RefreshReceiverTokens) endpoint.
+To refresh tokens, use the [`POST /v1/branches/{branchId}/sources/{sourceId}/tokens/refresh`](https://stream.keboola.com/v1/documentation/#/configuration/RefreshSourceTokens) endpoint.

 ## Kafka Integration
 To connect Keboola with [Apache Kafka®](https://kafka.apache.org/) and ingest data from Kafka topics via data streams, use the Kafka Connect HTTP Sink Connector